"Only a fool learns from his own mistakes. The wise man learns from the mistakes of others." - Otto Von Bismarck

 While I worked there, I emailed the CEO asking if I could have 20 minutes of his time to ask him questions about entrepreneurship.
 During our 1 hour meeting (he was quite generous), he shared a lot of insights, two of which are great leadership lessons.

-First, by reading 100 books, you have the opportunity to become well read on a variety of subjects; you would never read 100 books all on the same subject.
-You will be armed for many situations you will encounter both socially and professionally.
+Also, by reading 100 books, you have the opportunity to become well read on a variety of subjects; this prepares you for many situations you will encounter both socially and professionally.

 Russ has an amazing quote that has stuck with me since I first heard him say it: